*This article is not a substitute for the advice of an attorney.*

 What is a common carrier?
 Eminent domain is available to pipeline companies that are deemed “common carriers.”
 A common carrier is defined by statute, Texas Natural Resources Code Sections 111.002, 111.003, and 111.0013.
 Basically, these statutes provide that a pipeline company is a common carrier if it owns or operates a pipeline that transports crude oil, coal, carbon dioxide or hydrogen for hire, or transports crude oil purchased from others.
 Natural gas pipelines, although not governed by the same statutes as crude oil pipelines, are also considered common carriers if they transport natural gas for hire.
 Pipelines that transport only their own product are not considered common carriers.

 Who determines common carrier status?
 The pipeline company is required to file a form with the Texas Railroad Commission, the state agency in charge of regulating oil and gas production.
 The T-4 Form requires the company to declare whether it is a common carrier by checking a box that it is either a common carrier or a private line, and by answering whether it will carry only the gas and/or liquids produced by the pipeline owner or operator.
 The Railroad Commission is not authorized to investigating this status, meaning that the representation of the company on the form is taken at face value.
-The Railroad Commission undertakes no effort to confirm the status, and as of 2008, had never denied a T-4 Form.
 Thus, the determination of common carrier status is essentially made by the pipeline.

 Landowners, however, are not without recourse and may challenge the pipeline company’s designation as a common carrier.
 Once a landowner challenges a pipeline’s common carrier status, the pipeline bears the burden of proving that it is, in fact, a common carrier in order to exercise the power of eminent domain.
 For example, the Texas Supreme Court in Texas Rice Land Partners, Ltd v.
 Denbury Green Pipeline-Texas, LLC, held that a landowner may challenge an eminent domain proceeding in court on grounds that a CO2 pipeline company is not a common carrier.
 The court found that a pipeline is not irrefutably considered a common carrier merely by declaring it so on the T-4 form.
 It is important to note, however, that this decision was limited to CO2 pipelines and it remains to be seen whether the Texas Supreme Court will expand its interpretation to oil and gas pipelines as well.
 [Read opinion here.]